S.H.E: 2004–2005: Magical Journey, Fantasy Land World Tour and Once Upon a Time

 On February 6, 2004, S.H.E released their fifth album, Magical Journey, in two different versions: a Magical Version and a Journey Version.
 The two versions combined to sell 2.5 million copies in Asia, including 160,000 copies in Taiwan alone.
 On June 2, S.H.E and HIM International agreed to extend the trio's contract, which would have expired in October 2005.
 Later that year, on September 4, 2004, S.H.E began their first major tour, the Fantasy Land Tour.
 The tour started in Taipei, where more than 25,000 attendees were present, and ended in Genting Highlands, Malaysia.
-During their concert at the Shanghai Stadium, the trio set an attendance record.
+During their concert at the Hongkou Stadium, the trio set an attendance record.
 The tour raked in NT$22.4 million in gate receipts.
 The release of S.H.E's sixth album, Encore, was pushed to November 12, 2004, to accommodate Selina's graduation from university in late November.
 Encore sold two million units in Asia within one week of its release; since then, that number has surpassed 2 million.
 By the time Encore was due for release, media outlets had already begun labelling S.H.E as "The Number One Girl Group" (女子第一天團).

 S.H.E had released albums every few months until the end of 2004.
 However, due to their busy concert schedule, it was over a year until their next album appeared.
 After releasing Encore, they contributed to the Reaching for the Stars soundtrack, which sold only 50,000 copies.
 That same year, the girl group Twins released their first Mandarin album, Trainee Cupid, in the Taiwanese market.
 That album would sell 800,000 copies in two months.
 The poor sales of the soundtrack and the success of the Twins album led to this period being described as one of the lowest times of S.H.E's career.
 On November 25, 2005, the trio finally released their seventh album, Once Upon a Time.
 The album not only set a record with 50,000 pre-orders, but it sold more than two million copies, overshadowing Trainee Cupid.
 Once Upon a Time debuted on the G-music Chinese language album charts at #1, retained that position for four consecutive weeks, and stayed on the charts for a total of 13 weeks.
 The album's title track, "Don't Wanna Grow Up" (不想長大), won Song of the Year at Hong Kong’s TVB8 Awards.